 Some universal tools may need to be provided outside of the computer test administration system.
 These tools, shown in Table 4, are to be provided locally for those students.
 They can be made available to any student.
-(Adapted from Smarter Balanced, p.
+(Smarter Balanced, p.
 8)

-Table 4.
-Non-embedded Universal Tools Available to All Students (Adapted from Smarter Balanced, pp. 8-9)
+Table 5.
+Non-embedded Universal Tools Available to All Students (Smarter Balanced, pp. 8-9)

 Non-embedded Universal Tool Description Breaks Breaks may be given at predetermined intervals or after completion of sections of the assessment for students.
 Sometimes students are allowed to take breaks when individually needed to reduce cognitive fatigue when they experience heavy assessment demands.
 Breaks of more than 20 minutes will prevent the student from returning to items already answered by the student.
 Breaks should not give students an opportunity to interact.
 The use of this universal tool may result in the student needing additional overall time to complete the assessment.

-English dictionary (for the Writing portion of the ELA with Writing assessment) An English dictionary can be provided for the writing portion of the ELA with Writing assessment.
+Non-embedded Universal Tool Description Bilingual dictionary (for the Writing assessment) not internet based.
+A bilingual dictionary for the appropriate language may be provided for the Writing assessment.
 The use of this universal tool may result in the student needing additional overall time to complete the assessment.
-Paper Scratch paper to make notes or write computations may be made available.
-Plain scratch paper, graph/grid paper, patty/tracing paper, lined paper, plain transparency sheets, and individual whiteboards are allowable forms of paper.
-All scratch paper must be collected and securely destroyed at the end of each assessment session to maintain test security.
+English dictionary (for the Writing assessment) An English dictionary can be provided for the Writing assessment.
+The use of this universal tool may result in the student needing additional overall time to complete the assessment.
+Noise buffers Student wears equipment to reduce environmental noises.
+Students may have these testing variations if regularly used in the classroom.
+Noise buffers used during testing should not interfere with the testing of other students.
+Headphones may be needed unless tested individually in a separate setting.
+Scratch paper (e.g., Plain scratch paper, graph/ grid paper, patty/tracing paper, lined paper, plain transparency sheets, and individual whiteboards are allowable forms of paper) All scratch paper must be collected and securely destroyed at the end of each assessment session to maintain test security.
 All notes on assistive technology devices must be thoroughly erased at the end of each session.
 All whiteboards must be thoroughly cleaned so no trace of student work remains.